 If these questions have been completely clarified, a secure deletion of the data has to be done.
 Surprisingly, the pink elephant has stuck its trunk in many departments and left more or less profound footprints in many places.
 Thus, their legacies can be found not only in the folder for received messages, but also after deletion in the folder for deleted messages.
 If one deletes the data from the one database, then they suddenly emerge as backup data, happily blushing, to another place or are only deleted as a partial data record from dependent systems and, in the worst case, leave a pile of broken pieces in the dependent system.

-According to article 17 DSGVO, the deletion has to be done immediately after the request, it is advisable to prepare for these requests early on and to have ready a safe deletion software, which can be used and used fast, efficiently and across all systems.
+According to GDPR Article 17 DSGVO, the deletion has to be done immediately after the request, it is advisable to prepare for these requests early on and to have ready a safe deletion software, which can be used and used fast, efficiently and across all systems.

 By Michael Nuncic, Ontrack and Marion Wernado, KLDiscovery, Böblingen